 All 21 VSS have provisions requiring producers to identify natural vegetation and biodiversity values on their land, including around bodies of water (riparian vegetation and flood plains) and on areas sensitive to erosion (steep slopes and hills).
 However, very few entail that such requirements should apply to the surrounding areas, potentially affected by their operations.
 ISCC Plus and ISCC EU provide an example of a comprehensive provision, which covers not only on-site impacts, but also potential off-site contaminants and impacts on neighbouring human settlements.
 All VSS require producers to take measures to minimise and mitigate negative impacts from operations on on-farm biodiversity values, such as wildlife or native vegetation.
-However, most of them lack specific requirements to minimise and mitigate negative impacts from operations outside of the management area, nor do many of them request a timebound plan for biodiversity management.
+However, most of them lack specific requirements to minimise and mitigate negative impacts from operations on on-farm biodiversity values, such as wildlife or native vegetation.
+However, most of them lack specific requirements to minimise and mitigate negative impacts from operations on any of them request a timebound plan for biodiversity management.
 At the same time, almost none of the VSS require that producers should be transparent about the identified natural vegetation and biodiversity and disclose this information to relevant stakeholders.
 The only exception is RTRS.
 The FEFAC SSG mention it as one of three options for VSS to ensure adequate natural ecosystem protection.